 Risk/ threat Associated Performance Criteria Mitigation Measures and Management Action (s) Timing Pre-clearance surveys will be undertaken within known and potential habitat for Cycas megacarpa prior to construction activities occurring within the Disturbance footprint and 5 m either side of the Disturbance Footprint, to inform the micro-siting process.
 Refer to Section 5.5 for the details pertaining to pre-clearance survey methods.
-Prior to commencement of site disturbance and any construction Known Cycas megacarpa habitat and clearing extents will be clearly demarcated with fencing or flagging.
+Construction Prior to commencement of site disturbance and any construction Known Cycas megacarpa habitat and clearing extents will be clearly demarcated with fencing or flagging.
 Site personnel will undergo site induction and training to understand the locations, key characteristics, and habitat associated with Cycas megacarpa, as the procedures for minimising Project impacts through site inductions, training, and toolbox talks in line with this SMP. activities.
 Implementation of erosion control and dust suppression measures during the construction phase.
-The potential impacts of erosion and sedimentation will be mitigated and managed through the development and implementation of the final Erosion and Sediment Control Plan (a Conceptual Erosion and Sediment Control Plan (ESCP) is provided as Attachment H of the Preliminary Documentation).
+Construction and Operation and Maintenance The potential impacts of erosion and sedimentation will be mitigated and managed through the development and implementation of the final Erosion and Sediment Control Plan (a Conceptual Erosion and Sediment Control Plan (ESCP) is provided as Attachment H of the Preliminary Documentation).
 At all times throughout construction and operation and maintenance.
 Progressive rehabilitation of bare/ disturbed areas will be completed as soon as the area is no longer needed for construction.
 Areas of bare earth will be limited to essential areas needed for the construction of Project infrastructure.
 Vegetation cover, mulch, and other suitable methods to prevent dust generation will be adopted, where practicable.
 Stockpiles (topsoil and subsoil) will be maintained to prevent windblown dust generation, especially during dry and/or windy conditions.
 This will include watering or covering of material as per the Preliminary ESCP (Attachment H of the Preliminary Documentation).
 Maximum speed limits will be in place as applicable within the Study Area to avoid excessive dust generation.
 Speeds on public roads are to be observed as per road signage.
 Restrict vehicles to approved access tracks (where constructed, or where approval for use exists with the landowner) and only vehicles required for the safe and essential construction activities will be allowed in work areas.

 Risk/ threat Associated Performance Criteria Mitigation Measures and Management Action (s) Timing A construction water cart will be used to suppress dust during earthworks.
 Where watering is used, ensure that there is no surface ponding/pooling of water as per the Preliminary ESCP (Attachment H of the Preliminary Documentation).
 Promptly clean up spilled materials on traffic areas where the disturbance of the spilled material will generate harm/excessive dust.
-Legal harvesting and commercial salvage Not applicable to the P roject.
-Commercial salvaging not proposed for Project, all Cycas megacarpa individuals will be translocated.
-Loss of genetic variation and insect pollinators, particularly relevant for small populations Not applicable to the Project.
+Legal harvesting and commercial salvage Loss of genetic variation and insect pollinators, particularly relevant for small populations Not applicable to the Project.
 There are approximately 141,392 Cycas megacarpa individuals within the Study Area Cycas megacarpa population.
-Land No loss or decline of Construction and Operation and Maintenance Construction management practices including fire and timber known populations of threatened species.
-Implement bushfire management measures in accordance with an approved Bush Fire Management Plan.
-The Bush Fire Management Plan will include and cater for the natural habitat and needs for Cycas megacarpa.
-Machinery will be located in areas outside the known vicinity of individuals, and areas which contain Prior to commencement of site disturbance and any construction activities. harvesting Cycas megacarpa individuals or habitat will be clearly demarked as 'no go' zones outside of the Disturbance Footprint, and after the translocation of Cycas megacarpa individuals has occurred.
-Operation and Operation and Maintenance Maintenance Following agreement with the landholder any additional access tracks within the Development Corridor and Study Area that are required for construction and will not be used during operation, should be decommissioned or made inaccessible (subject to agreement with landholder) so that there are no direct or indirect impacts to Cycas megacarpa.
-After construction activities have ceased
+Land management practices including fire and timber harvesting No loss or decline of known populations of threatened species.
+Construction and Operation and Maintenance Implement bushfire management measures in accordance with an approved Bush Fire Management Plan will include and cater for the natural habitat and needs Cycas megacarpa.
+Machinery will be located in areas outside the known vicinity of individuals, and areas which contact the properties of the prope Construction Prior to commencement of site disturbance and any construction activities.
+Operation and Maintenance After construction activities have ceased